rapid7/insightconnect-plugins/plugins/google_directory/help.md

 |Email|string|True|Email address|
 |Full Name|string|False|Full name of the user|

 ## Troubleshooting

 This plugin does not contain any troubleshooting information.

 # Version History

-* 2.2.0 - Add new action Get User's Contact By Name
+* 2.2.0 - Add new action Get User's Contact by Name
 * 2.1.0 - Add new action Get User's Contact Information
 * 2.0.2 - Add required OAuth scope for actions in help.md | Code refactor | Add input examples
 * 2.0.1 - New spec and help.md format for the Extension Library